GabrielLim01/SC2006-ParkNGo/README.md

 - In the terminal, run "npm run dev"
   Backend will be on http://localhost:9000
   Client will be on http://localhost:3000

+- For Google Maps API, you will need to create your own .env file under /park-n-go and obtain your own API key by signing up for an account.<br />
+  In the .env file, type thi one line of code: NEXT_PUBLIC_GMAPS_API_KEY=<your api key goes here><br />
+  You should see the Google Maps API functionality under the Search feature and it should be working fine.

 ## Git commands:
 ### BASICS